keptn-workshops/getting-started/README.md

 </details>

 ### 3. Dynatrace Tokens
-This workshop explores Keptn's quality gates using metrics from Dynatrace.
+This workshop explores Keptn's quality gates retrieving metrics from Dynatrace.
-In order to query the metrics, Keptn requires access to the Dynatrace API.
+To query the metrics, Keptn requires access to the Dynatrace API.
 Therefore, please follow the instructions:

 1. Create a **Dynatrace API** token: